- Two Wheeler Insurance

 The NCB Protector Add-on cover is like a blessing in disguise.
 So, if your car has met with an accident due to your fault and you make a claim, your NCB doesn’t drop to 0%.
 Every insurance company has their own rules regarding how many claims are allowed under the NCB Protect add-on rule.

-Just remember one thing that this won’t necessarily stop your premiums from going up after a claim as insurers use your claim history to calculate your premiums.
+Just remember one thing that this won’t necessarily stop your premiums from going up after a claim.
+This is because insurers use your claim history to calculate your premiums.
 The NCB is calculated at the end.
-If you have any NCB remaining with you after the claim, it may possibly help to lower your claim but it won’t guarantee a lower premium than the previous year.
+If you have any NCB remaining with you after the claim, it may possibly help to lower your claim.
+But then again it won’t guarantee a lower premium than the previous year.